HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_management/wcm_svc_cfg/srvcfgwcmref_config.md

     The error percent threshold for a given type when deleting a library.
 This value is specified as an integer from `0` to `100`.
 If the threshold level is reached for any type, the library deletion task is stopped.

-    !!! note
-        If the threshold is set to `100`, the task ignores the error rate.
+    **Note:** If the threshold is set to `100`, the task ignores the error rate.
 If the threshold is set to an unsupported value, such as a value less than `0` or greater than `100`, the threshold is set to the default value of `40` percent.

     Default value: `40`